MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 # Examples
 This example enables non-client region support for all pages on www.microsoft.com.
-Pages on other origins will not be trusted to use this feature.
+Pages on other origins will not have non-client region support enabled.

 ## Win32 C++
 ```cpp